zenderovpaulo95/TTG-Tools/README.md

 This version of TTG Tools includes some modifications and has been uploaded with the permission of Den Em.

-# Release v.1.14.9

-In the new Release v1.14.9, Krisp added support for Xbox Swizzle, which means we can now edit Xbox 360 textures.
-So far, this has only been tested with Back to the Future, so it may not work with other games yet.
-Support for more games coming soon.

 ## Introduction

 TTG Tools can unpack/repack langdb, landb, font (The Walking Dead: Season 4, The Walking Dead Definitive Collection, and Sam & Max remasters vector fonts only) and dlog (only for Sam & Max: The Devil's Playhouse, a.k.a Season 3 original) files.
 It can also decrypt/encrypt older langdb, font, and d3dtx files—the tool knows which files need encryption, so if it didn't encrypt, it doesn't need it.
 This can be done with the "Auto (De)Packer" window.